SeisSol/precomputed-seissol/README.md

 ## TPV105
 Reference computed on December 15 2022, with commit `64cc387e`.

+## TPV13
+With slight modification: Fault is smaller, but does not break up to the boundaries within 2s.
+Reference computed on August 31, 2023, with commit `7fde4778`.

 ## TPV16
 Reference computed on July 15 2022, with commit `153338af`.